-Cut away any excess PEX tubing.
+Using the included PEX cutter, cut away any excess PEX tubing.

 Figure 12: Cutting away excess PEX tubing

+Use a small flat-headed screwdriver to remove the connector at the end of the ShapeArray cabling.
 Thread the top portion of the pre-assembled Install Kit over the cable and screw it into the bottom portion.
 Tighten the gland at the top of the top stack until the rubber gasket seals the cable.
 Make sure to remove the hanging fixture once the grout has set.
 Leaving it in place may lead to rotation.

 Figure 13: The top portion of the pre-assembled Install Kit threaded over the cable and screwed it into the bottom portion

 Step 11 - Run the Cable to a Data Acquisition System